 Refrigerant changes between liquid and gas form as the compressor cycles.
 The liquid form absorbs the warmth that is released outside as gas through the condensing coils.
 Heat removal makes the temperature more comfortable as it is redistributed.
 This is the basic breakdown of how a central system can run; however, the setup can be more complex depending on various structural design factors.
 Some homes cannot accommodate this setup, causing alternative cooling methods to be required.
 A thorough evaluation should be performed by an HVAC replacement professional to ensure the right setup is being implemented.

-Central home cooling systems offer the advantage of increased air quality.
-It pulls internal air through a filter designed to remove dirt, lint, and other particles.
 These systems produce less noise and vibration when in operation.
 They eliminate the need for multiple cooling devices and provide the most reliable air circulation.

 Particle accumulation within the ductwork is the biggest drawback of these systems.
 Neglected filter changes cause this problem to be more significant.
 Cleaning ventilation ducts should be part of preventive yearly maintenance.